Follow Us

 38,835

-A friendly crew of community-minded, composting experts from across the Auckland region are ready to teach you new composting techniques, or help you perfect your existing practice.
-Composting is a lifestyle habit that is easily adopted and they will show you how simple it really is.
+We have a friendly crew of community-minded, composting experts across the Auckland region who are ready to teach you new composting techniques, or help you perfect what you are already doing.
+Composting is easier than you might think, and we would love to help get you on your way.

 No questions are too big or too small.
-The Compost Collective facilitators want to show you what can be done with your food scraps and garden waste so your organic matter doesn’t end up in landfill.
+The Compost Collective tutors are here to show you what can be done with your food scraps and garden waste, so it ends up nourishing the land, rather than ending up in landfill.

 Get in touch with a facilitator from your area if you want advice on composting.
 They passionately care about our soil and want to help you make a positive difference in our fine city.

-NOTE: If you belong to a community group you could also consider organising your own, free workshop with one of the facilitators in your neighbourhood.
-Call or email them and start the conversation today.
+We also come to your place, so if you're a community group, consider organising your own, free workshop with one of the tutors who are local to you.
+Find out below who is in your neighbourhood, and call or email them to start the conversation today.

 Phillippa Beagley (Pip)